autogluon/autogluon/docs/tutorials/course/object.md

 ### Searchable Network Architecture using AutoGluon Object

-:function:`autogluon.obj` enables customized search space to any user defined class.
+:func:`autogluon.obj` enables customized search space to any user defined class.
 It can also be used within `autogluon.Categorical()` if you have multiple networks to choose from.

 ```{.python .input}